-- 1. Substrings can only be specified for character string constants, macro instruction operands, and SET symbols. - 2.
+- 1. Substrings can only be specified for character string constants and macro instruction operands. - 2.
 A substring of a sublist cannot be specified. - 3.
 A substring reference can only be used as a term in a conditional assembly statement.

 Consider the example in Figure 10-4.